stephstout/dino-flash-cards/README.md

 Play the game [here](https://stephstout.github.io/dino-flash-cards/).

 ## User Stories:
--As a user, I want to be able to flip the card over to see the correct answer.
+- As a user, I want to be able to flip the card over to see the correct answer.
--As a user, I want to retry cards I guessed incorrectly.
+- As a user, I want to retry cards I guessed incorrectly.
--As a user, I want to be able to use the keyboard to flip through cards.
+- As a user, I want to be able to use the keyboard to flip through cards.
--As a user, I'd like to know when the game is over.
+- As a user, I'd like to know when the game is over.
--As a user, I'd like to see images on the cards.
+- As a user, I'd like to see images on the cards.
--As a user, I'd like to be able to track my score.
+- As a user, I'd like to be able to track my score.
--As a user, I want a pleasant UI experience.
+- As a user, I want a pleasant UI experience.

 ## Wireframes
 ![Screen Shot 2021-04-29 at 7 57 02 AM](https://user-images.githubusercontent.com/38019656/117065514-da4e0800-ace4-11eb-9466-15f0a4c51179.png)